-If you’ve got a child with a life-threatening allergy — or maybe you have that condition yourself — you know that auto-injectors like the EpiPen or EpiPen Jr can be frightfully expensive.
+Got a child with a life-threatening allergy — or maybe you have this condition yourself?
+Then you know that auto-injectors like the EpiPen or EpiPen Jr can be frightfully expensive.

 EpiPen may be the best-known name in the game, but there are other contenders out there.
 Prescriptions are required for all the alternatives listed below.